vincentchu12/cmpe130_group1_spam_classifier/README.md

     4. You may observe:
         1. Ham Word Cloud: displays words often used in legitimate comments.
         2. Spam Word Cloud: displays words often used in spam comments
-        3. Ham Word Frequency: displays all words used in legitimate comments and how many times they appeared
+        3. Ham Word Frequency: displays top 100 words used in legitimate comments and how many times they appeared
-        4. Spam Word Frequency: displays all words used in spam comments and how many times they appeared.
+        4. Spam Word Frequency: displays top 100 words used in spam comments and how many times they appeared.